mvolkmann/blog/src/bun.md

 The Bun package manager works with npm packages.
 It uses `package.json` files just like npm, but it uses a binary `bun.lockb` file instead of `package-lock.json`.

 The `bun` command can be used as a replacement for the `npm` even when not using the bun runtime.
+A motivation for doing this is that `bun` is significantly faster than `npm`.

 Just like in Node.js, Bun tracks dependencies in a `package.json` file and installs dependencies in the `node_modules` directory.